James Hayes (cricketer)

-James Phillip Henry Hayes (born 27 June 2001) is an English cricketer who plays for Sussex County Cricket Club on loan from Nottinghamshire County Cricket Club.
+James Phillip Henry Hayes (born 27 June 2001) is an English cricketer who plays for Gloucestershire on loan from Nottinghamshire County Cricket Club.
 He is a right-handed batsman and a right arm medium-fast pace bowler.

 Career

 Hayes attended Whitgift School and King’s College, Taunton.
 He was in the squad at Somerset until he was waylaid by a back injury.
 He joined the Darren Lehmann Cricket Academy in Adelaide in the winter of 2020 where he was coached by former Australian test bowler Shaun Tait.
 He returned to England in March 2020 two days before the country went into lockdown because of the COVID-19 pandemic which severely truncated the cricket season.
 The following year, after a successful trial, Hayes was brought in to play Second XI cricket with Notts in 2021.
 On 23 June 2021, Hayes was given a professional contract with Notts until the end of the 2022 summer.

 Hayes made his List A debut for Notts on 12 August 2022, against Middlesex at Grantham.
 He took 2/58, the best bowling figures for Notts on the day.
 He signed a new two-year contract with Nottinghamshire in September 2022 and a further two-year deal in October 2024.

-Having joined Sussex on a short term loan deal, Hayes made his first-class debut for the club against Worcestershire on 9 May 2025.
+Having joined Sussex on a short-term loan deal, Hayes made his first-class debut for the club against Worcestershire on 9 May 2025.

+After two loan spells at Gloucestershire during the 2026 season, Hayes joined the club on a permanent basis in September that year on a two-year contract.